crslp/crslp/README.md

 - A web developer from Bonn, Germany.
 - Specialized on PHP and Laravel.
-- Founder of [Pretzels](https://pretzels.dev), the dev-shop for Laravel Projects.
+- Founder of [Laramate GmbH](https://laramate.de), the dev-shop for Laravel Projects.

 ### Reach out!